When thinking of building a solid consumer base and preventing customer attrition, it’s common for most businesses to turn to their marketing unit.

 Whether through traditional means or through an outsourced telemarketing campaign carried out by a call center in the Philippines, companies go all out with their marketing moves if it means doubling the buyers supporting their brands.

 Presenting your brand as a trusted name through the slightest interactions you have with customers is essentially marketing, the most effective and cost-efficient form of image-building even.
-The most well-funded and cleverly concocted marketing campaign won’t likely get customers returning if you’re falling behind in the customer service department.
+But even the most well-funded and cleverly concocted marketing campaign won’t likely get customers returning if you’re falling behind in the customer service department.

 Using your business’ customer service accounts on Facebook or Twitter for promotional purposes defeats the purpose of taking your engagement efforts online.
-The same Kissmetrics study said that barraging your followers with too many tweets, especially self-promotional ones, will only annoy people and cause them to unfollow you.
-Customers on the Internet also expressed the need for balanced interactions from the businesses they follow—failing to respond at the right speed and following more people than your follower count are major turn offs.
+Barraging your followers with too many tweets, especially self-promotional ones, will only annoy people and cause them to unfollow you.
+Customers on the Internet also expressed the need for balanced interactions from the businesses they follow—failing to respond at the right speed and following more people than your follower count are major turn-offs.

 The US rate, however, is higher at $289.
 American companies collectively drop an estimate of $32.4 billion per year when they lose customers to a competitor, and approximately $50.6 billion due to all forms of customer attrition.

 More than the monetary loss, however, giving customers a reason to leave can incur a far greater impact on your business.
-It’s been said again and again that negative feedback get shared to more people than positive comments.
+It’s been said again and again that negative feedback gets shared to more people than positive comments.